KiaraBhandari8/Unsupervised-WROFE2026-India/docs/drivetrain-torque-calculation.md

 # Interactive Torque Calculator

-Use the interactive calculator to experiment with:
+The following interactive calculator allows the drivetrain parameters to be changed dynamically.

+### Parameters

 - Motor torque
 - Number of motors